danfeder/bolt_v2/memory-bank/streamlinePlan.md

              def apply(self, context: SchedulerContext) -> None:
                  pass

-   - Possibly give each constraint an optional “priority” or “enabled” flag.
+   - Possibly give each constraint an optional "priority" or "enabled" flag.

 3. **ObjectiveManager**: Similarly, unify how your objectives are added.
 A single place, e.g.: